 Against the backdrop of global climate change, “energy equity” translates into the fair distribution of benefits and burdens from energy production and consumption.
-The Partnership Southern Equity works with its partners to educate and engage low-income communities and communities of color about the sourcing and commodification of power generation in Georgia.
-While unfamiliar to many residents, those policies significantly impact household utility bills and impinge on the overall quality of air, water and other natural resources that affect our health and well-being.
+Utilized as a framework for mobilizing advocacy around energy equity issues, Just Energy represents an equity ecosystem of frontline communities, subject-matter experts, houses of worship, youth movements and academia organizing together to engage marginalized communities and communities of color about the sourcing and commodification of power generation in Georgia.
+While unfamiliar to many residents, those policies significantly impact household economic stability and impinge upon the overall quality of air, water and other natural resources that affect our

 Guiding Principles of the Just Energy Circle: